A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 In a few special cases \(\qinv{}\) recovers known link invariants.
-In the limit where \(\rho\) is reducible (in particular, diagonal) we recover the invariants of Kashaev \textcite{Kashaev1995} and \textcite{Akutsu1992}.
-When \(\nr = 2\) we can use the main result of \cite{McPhailSnyder2020} to show that \(\qfunc[2]{L, K, \rho, \mathfrak{s}}\) is a refinement of the \(\rho\)-twisted Reidemeister torsion.
+In the limit where \(\rho\) is reducible (in particular, diagonal) we recover the invariants of \textcite{Kashaev1995} and \textcite{Akutsu1992}.
+When \(\nr = 2\) we can use the main result of \cite{McPhailSnyder2020} to show (\cref{thm:torsion relation}) that \(\qfunc[2]{L, K; \rho, \mu}\) is a refinement of the \(\rho\)-twisted Reidemeister torsion.
+Specifically, if \(\overline{L}\) is the mirror image of \(L\) then for a certain choice of log-decorated representation \(\overline{\rho}, \overline{\mu}\) we have

-Finally, we discuss how the \(\nr = 1\) case of this construction recovers the Chern-Simons invariant \(\csfunc{}\) of link exteriors.
-In the process we show how to define \(\csfunc{}\) (and similar invariants) for tangles, which to my knowledge has not been previously described in detail.
-This construction helps explain our interpretation of \(\qfunc{}\) as a quantization of \(\csfunc{}\), but it is also part of our proof that \(\qfunc{}\) satisfies the Reidemeister \(3\) move: we know for representation-theoretic reasons it satisfies it up to a scalar, but checking that this scalar is \(1\) requires the same fact for \(\csfunc{}\).